tchaudhry91/tux-sudo-blog/tux-sudo/content/posts/caddy-reverse-proxy-ssl-cors.md

 Done.
 Cool.
 See you later.

 I can easily use `https://archy.tux-sudo.com` for my API using my command line.
 Everyone (only me) is happy.
-A cocunut fell on my head and I decided to venture into the marvellous world of Javascript.
+A coconut fell on my head and I decided to venture into the marvellous world of Javascript.
 I'll build myself a UI.
 Why not?
 Really though, why?
 Nevertheless, the age old developer horror story of having to resolve CORS struck.
 Now, it's not my first time, I know what CORS is, how it works etc etc. But my service was released, I didn't want to go back and make changes in there (see, already thrown away).
 Now, I need to solve the following problems:

 - My service needs to add Access-Control Headers
 - My service needs to respond 200 to OPTIONS on a particular path.